laiquet/idtrackerai-enhanced/docs/source/user_guide/data_analysis.rst

 By running ``idtrackerai_inspect_clusters -h``, a list of all available options is displayed:

     --images_per_id  Sets the maximum number of images per animal to sample for speeding up *t-SNE* computation.
 The default value is 500.
 To disable subsampling, set this option to 'inf'.
 Note that subsampling is performed randomly across all identities, so the exact number of images per class may vary.
     --gt_path    Specifies the path to the ground truth trajectories used to compare image centroids and extract their ground truth identities.
-These identities are used to assign colors in the scatter plot and populate the identity column in the CSV output.
+These identities are used to assign colors in the groundtruth scatter plot and populate the *groundtruth_id* column in the CSV output.
 The path can point to a trajectory file or a session folder.

 Trajectorytools